Buon appetito! 20 Italian Christmas recipes for your holiday feast

 Lidia Bastianich's Pork Tenderloin with Balsamic Onions

-Although it's made with just a handful of ingredients, this pork tenderloin looks (and tastes!) impressive.
-Pork tenderloin is a very lean cut, meaning this simple recipe is healthy too.
+Although it's made with just a handful of ingredients, this pork tenderloin looks (and tastes!) very impressive.
+Pork tenderloin is a very lean cut of meat, meaning this simple recipe is healthy, too.
 You can use any combination of onions you like, as long as you have about 8 cups in total.

 Giada's Pork Chop Agrodolce

-Giada's pork chop agrodolce, mushroom pea farrotto: Get the recipe!Play Video - 4:27

-The chops have a balanced rich flavor (agrodolce means "sweet and sour") without adding tons of additional fats.
+These chops have a balanced rich flavor (agrodolce means "sweet and sour") and they're made without the addition of a lot of unnecessary fats.

 Italian Christmas pastas

 Celebrate Christmas the Italian way.
 This classic dish is surprisingly successful and easy to make in your Crock-Pot.
+So let your slow cooker do the work if you're having a lot of guests over.

-Perfect for an easy seafood dinner and an Italian Feast of Seven Fishes dinner on Christmas Eve.
+This dish is perfect for an easy seafood dinner on a holiday weeknight or a fancier meal like the Italian Feast of Seven Fishes dinner on Christmas Eve.

+Giada De Laurentiis has plenty of pasta dishes but there's something incredibly comforting about this classic.
+Classic cacio e pepe gets a beautiful hit of additional saltiness from pancetta and more peppery bite from the leafy green arugula.

-Creamy, rich and way easier than it looks, cook up this fast pasta dinner idea from twin Italian chefs Tony and John Alberti.
-Fresh sage make the sauce especially fragrant.
-Serve topped with crispy fried sage leaves.
+Creamy, rich and way easier than it looks, this fast pasta dinner idea comes from twin Italian chefs Tony and John Alberti.
+Fresh sage makes the sauce especially fragrant.
+Serve the pasta topped with crispy fried sage leaves.

 Italian Christmas side dishes

-Bacon makes everything better, especially star chef Lidia Bastianich's sauteed brussels sprouts with walnuts and bacon.
+Bacon makes everything better ... right?
+That's according to Italian celebrity chef Lidia Bastianich who makes her sauteed Brussels sprouts with walnuts and bacon.

-It's so aromatic that it makes a great textural complement to meaty dishes like the Short Ribs Braciole here.
+If you have a couple dinner guests that are living the low-carb life, this delicious dish will be perfect to serve.
+It's so aromatic that it makes a great textural complement to meaty dishes like the Short Ribs Braciole, but also hearty enough that pasta lovers will likely be flocking to this plate, too!

-Broccolini is a cross between broccoli and Chinese kale.
-Besides being a little more elegant, it's more interesting — sweeter and a little more peppery than regular broccoli.
-All you need to do is toss it with olive oil, salt, and pepper, toss it on a sheet pan, and roast it.
+Broccolini is a hybrid between broccoli and Chinese kale.
+Besides looking a little more elegant than traditional broccoli, it has a unique taste that is more bitter and slightly peppery.
+All you need to do is toss it with olive oil, salt and pepper, toss it on a sheet pan, and roast it to perfection.
 Side dishes don't get any easier than this!

 Italian Christmas desserts